MD Anderson Cancer Center

+Hospital in Houston, Texas, U.S.

-The University of Texas MD Anderson Cancer Center (for short, MD Anderson Cancer Center) is a comprehensive cancer center and autonomous university of the University of Texas System in Houston, Texas.
+The University of Texas MD Anderson Cancer Center (for short, UT MD Anderson) is a comprehensive cancer center and autonomous university of the University of Texas System in Houston, Texas, United States.
 It is the largest cancer center in the world and one of the original three NCI-designated comprehensive cancer centers in the country.
 It is both a degree-granting academic institution and a cancer treatment and research center located within the Texas Medical Center, the largest medical center and life sciences destination in the world.
-MD Anderson Cancer Center has consistently ranked #1 among the best hospitals for cancer care and research in the U.S. and worldwide, and it has held the #1 position 20 times in the last 23 years in U.S. News & World Report's Best Hospitals rankings for cancer care.
 As of 2023, MD Anderson Cancer Center is home to the highest number of cancer clinical trials in the world and has received more NCI-funded projects than any other U.S. institute.
 For 2024, Newsweek placed MD Anderson at #1 in their annual list of the World's Best Specialized Hospitals in oncology.

 History

 The cancer center is named after Monroe Dunaway Anderson, who feared that in the event of one of the partners' deaths, his cotton trading company would lose a large amount of money to estate tax and be forced to dissolve.
 To avoid this, Anderson created the MD Anderson Foundation with an initial sum of $300,000.
 In 1939, after Anderson's death, the foundation received $19 million.

 In 1941, the Texas Legislature had appropriated $500,000 to build a cancer hospital and research center.
 The Anderson Foundation agreed to match funds with the state if the hospital were located in Houston in the Texas Medical Center (another project of the Anderson Foundation) and named after Anderson.

 Since 1945 the Texas Medical Center was formed largely due to the efforts of the M.D.
 Anderson Foundation, which provided significant financial support and land.
 This initiative, coupled with the establishment of the M.D.
 Anderson Hospital for Cancer Research, laid the groundwork for what would become the largest medical center in the world.

 Using surplus World War II Army barracks, the hospital operated for 10 years from a converted residence and 46 beds leased in a Houston hospital before moving to its current location in Texas Medical Center in 1954.
 This move allowed for significant expansion and the development of state-of-the-art facilities.
 Throughout the 1960s and 1970s, the center continued to expand its research capabilities and patient care services.

 In 2015, the university was placed on a censure list issued by the American Association of University Professors for denying tenure to two professors.
 As part of the investigative process, the university questioned the AAUP's credentials and their ability to adjudicate tenure disputes.